isaacvock/PROseq_etal/docs/pragmatism.md

 * `"results/macs2_enrichment/KO_1_FE.bdg"`
 * `"results/macs2_enrichment/KO_2_FE.bdg"`

+The params block specifies any additional parameters you want to specify for the tool(s) that you will be running in this rule.
+In this case, `config["bdgcmp_FE_params"]` means to use the value specified in the `bdgcmp_FE_params` parameter of the user's config file.
+In PROseq_etal, I make extensive use of this block to allow users to tune the performance of every single tool used by the pipeline.

+The log block specifies the location of a file that is meant to capture the output of any tool run in this rule.
+This includes all messages output by the tool as it is running, and any errors that crop up.

+The conda block specifies the location of a yaml file specifying a conda environment in which to run this step.
+If you use the `--use-conda` option when running Snakemake, this will cause all such conda environments to be automatically created the first time you run the pipeline.
+This helps ensure reproducibility of the pipeline.

 The first rule to be aware of is called the "target rule" and is specified in the main Snakefile in the `workflow/` directory of the pipeline: